liuzuliang/AspNetMvcSource5.2.7Diy/README.md

 ## Remark

-Dir "/src" => I manually extracted the MVC 5.2.7 source code myself.
+Directory "/src" => I manually extracted the MVC 5.2.7 source code myself.

-Dir "/sample" => No relationship with directory A, just as an alternative, that how to debug the source code of MVC 5.
+Directory "/sample" => No relationship with directory "src", just as an alternative, that how to debug the source code of MVC 5.